UKNCSP/CMIP7-AFT-Support/Experiment_Guidance.md

 2. The reviewer should then create a [CMIP7 Experiment Review issue](../..//issues/new/choose?template=?template=CMIP7_Expt_Review_template.yml) as a `sub-issue` within your current Experiment Documentation issue.
 They should fill in all parts of this review and sign their approval or otherwise when completed, before assigning the review issue back to you for running and monitoring.
    * In practice it will save time if the reviewer also looks at the model suite before you produce any test data.
    * Clearly the thoroughness of the review should vary from one experiment to another: if this experiment is very similar to another which has already been reviewed, then it may be sufficient to check that the job contains the expected differences.
 The DECK runs will be reviewed most thoroughly, and for individual MIPs it may make sense to have an in-depth review for the first experiments followed by a lighter touch for subsequent runs.
+   * The Reviewer needs to sign off the diagnostic setup checklist as detailed in the CMIP7 Experiment Review template.
 1. If the reviewer finds a problem they should reject the ticket and assign it back to you for setup.
 When they are happy they should approve assign to you for running and monitoring and the sub-issue can be closed.

 ## Run and monitor